 Our goal is to support bilingual students in the community so they can achieve academic success and personal growth.

-Students will gain hands-on experience working directly with the International Translation Center on a variety of self-enrichment projects and have the opportunity to attend special events and workshops at Hsi Lai Temple in Hacienda Heights, CA. Any level of interest is welcome!
+Students will gain hands-on experience working directly with the International Translation Center on a variety of self-enrichment projects and attend special events and workshops at Hsi Lai Temple in Hacienda Heights, CA. Any level of interest is welcome!

 Buddhism Friendship Scholarship